alessandro-zomparelli/tissue-wiki/Tissue-Tools.md

 Others
 ------
-### Dual Mesh
+### Convert to Dual Mesh
-Generate a polygonal mesh starting from the active object.
+Convert the selected meshes to polygonal dual mesh.
+Differently than [Dual Mesh](https://github.com/alessandro-zomparelli/tissue/wiki/Tissue-Tools#dual-mesh) operator, this operation is destructive.

 ### Lattice along Surface
 Two object must be selected.
 The first object is the object to deform, the second object (active object) is the target grid.